 Look & See visit is prepared fully by your relocation agent.
 The visit can be both exciting and challenging.
 On the one hand, you will see the new city, choose your new house and school for children, on the other hand, the visit is packed with appointments, property viewings, meeting new people… and all is new.
 You might be forced to take fast decisions especially when it comes to real estate as the market can be volatile and the best apartments/houses are rented out pretty quickly.
 However, do speak up if there is anything you are not satisfied with, talk to your relocation agent and be flexible about your expectations.

 Choosing your new house

 Your company policy and your contract determine your housing allowance.
-In some cases you wouldn’t even know the exact amount you can spend on your rent.
-It’s in relocation agent’s responsibility to make sure your needs are met within the budget set by your employer.
+In some cases, you wouldn’t even know the exact amount you can spend on your rent.
+It’s in the relocation agent’s responsibility to make sure your needs are met within the budget set by your employer.